Filing for Disability in Oregon

 800-452-2147

-Oregon is in OHO Region 10, which is based in Seattle.
-Region 10 does have two offices in Oregon, in Portland and Eugene.
-If you filed your disability claim in Oregon at the Pendleton field office, however, and are at the ALJ hearing level of appeals, your hearing will most likely be held at the Spokane, Washington hearing office.
+Oregon has two hearing offices, in Portland and Eugene.
+If you filed your disability claim in Oregon at the Pendleton field office, however, your hearing will most likely be held at the Spokane, Washington hearing office.

-At the two OHO offices located in Oregon, the average length of time a person filing a hearing request will have to wait for a hearing is 15 months.
-There are many different ALJs who work in the Oregon OHO offices, and each one has different approval and denial records.
-On average, however, ALJs in Oregon approve around 49% of disability cases.
+At the two OHO offices located in Oregon, the average length of time a person filing a hearing request will have to wait for a hearing is 20 months.

 Disability Statistics in Oregon